Philadelphus satsumi,

 and almost circular, 1-2.5cm in diameter, with prominent reticular

-veins which remain until fruiting time.
-In the center of the
+veins remaining until fruiting.
+In the center of the ornamental

-ornamental flowers are bisexual flowers plus sterile flowers of the
+flowers are bisexual and sterile flowers of the same size; petals

-same size; petals are white, 8-10cm long, oval, with pointed tips.
+are white, 8-10cm long, oval, with pointed tips.
+Bloom time: